 - If a field is not the target of a dependency, then it will propose all its values.
 On the opposite, it will propose only those which satisfy the dependencies.

 One frequently sees project members in charge of the artifact classification and dispatch process posting the same follow-up comments repeatedly.
-Typical examples of repeated posted comments are: a thank you message to the originator, a request for the originator to provide commonly missing information like version numbers or type of machine used, etc. (see Definition of Canned Responses).
+Typical examples of repeated posted comments are: a thank you message to the originator, a request for the originator to provide commonly missing information like version numbers or type of machine used, etc. (see Canned responses).

 Rather than repeatedly typing the same follow-up comments, Tuleap allows project members to create a predefined set of responses.
 After these canned responses have been defined, posting a follow-up comment is just a matter of selecting the appropriate response from the pull down menu in the artifact update form.

-Also note that defining a new Canned Response can be done on the fly from the artifact update form by clicking on the “define a new Canned Response” link (see Follow-up comments attached to an artifact).
+Also note that defining a new Canned Response can be done on the fly from the artifact update form by clicking on the “define a new Canned Response” link (see Follow-up comments).